 What is graceful degradation?

-To put it as simply as possible, graceful degradation is a strategy to optimize tech performance across a range of operating systems.
+To put it as simply as possible, graceful degradation is a strategy to optimize tech performance across a range of operating systems and prevent a complete system failure.

 Specifically, it involves looking for areas where you can allow performance to drop a little in order to save money on web designers/site design and upkeep.

-With graceful degradation, you would design your website to work very well with modern browsers, and you would allow some losses in functionality for users who stick to older browsers with basic features.
+With graceful degradation, you would design your website to work very well with the latest browser versions, and you would allow some losses in functionality for users who stick to older browser versions with basic features.

 In this example, you try to boost overall site traffic while allowing some aspects of the user experience to suffer.
 Overall, everyone is expected to have a baseline experience (consistent with progressive enhancement), but the overall user experience is not uniform across browser versions.